Manage risk profiles

 (Optional) Use the Search and Cloud Providers filters to narrow the results to locate specific accounts.

-Note: When unassigning accounts, the Standard and Default risk profiles ensure accounts are always assigned.
+Note: When unassigning accounts, the always active and Default risk profiles ensure accounts are always assigned.
 Accounts removed from a custom profile automatically move to the Default profile.
-If unassigned from the Default profile, accounts are assigned to the Standard profile.
+If unassigned from the Default profile, accounts are assigned to the current always active profile (Standard or Standard Plus).

 Important: Assigning or unassigning accounts will irreversibly replace the current risks data with those calculated by the new profile.